 Sweet, salty, tangy and umami-packed – this Roasted Red Pepper Miso Dressing hits all the right notes!
 Simply blend everything together, taste, season and enjoy!
-There are so many ways to enjoy this miso sauces.
+There are so many ways to enjoy this miso sauce.
 Serve as a salad dressing, tossed into roasted veggies, mixed into grain bowls and more!

 What is Miso?

-Simply put – miso is fermented soybean paste.
 It’s salty, savoury and a bit funky in taste.

 Miso is made by combining soy beans and salt with a yeast or mould starter (typically koji).
 Mixed up, covered with a little water and left alone long enough, it transforms into a thick, fermented paste that has become a quintessential Japanese condiment.